 Following Hezeta's Footsteps

-Spanish sailors commanded by Bruno de Hezeta became the first Europeans to set foot in the future state of Washington on July 12, 1775.
-They landed at Grenville Bay on the Olympic Peninsula and claimed "Nueva Galicia" for Spain, but quickly departed after Quinault warriors slew a seven-man shore party.
+Spanish sailors commanded by Bruno de Hezeta became the first Europeans to land in the future state of Washington on July 12, 1775, when they came ashore at Grenville Bay on the Olympic Peninsula's Pacific shoreline and claimed "Nueva Galicia" for Spain.
+However they quickly departed after Quinault warriors slew a seven-man shore party.

 Spain established its first settlement in the Pacific Northwest at Nootka Sound, on Vancouver Island, in 1789.
 The estuary had first been charted and claimed by Juan Perez in 1775, but English, Russian, and American fur traders ignored Spain's claim to sovereignty over all of the Pacific and used the bay as a trading center.
 Spain claimed that this sovereignty had been granted by papal decree in 1493, confirmed when Spanish explorers formally took possession of the area.
 Britain claimed that possession could only be established by actual occupation.